 Claude is a former managing editor of The Hartford Courant, where he held a variety of leadership posts overseeing most aspects of the newsroom.
 He also took a leading role in adapting the skills and culture of the newsroom to digital publishing.
 He has extensive experience editing in-depth journalism and leading initiatives focused on strategic planning, diversity and staff development.

 Mark Pazniokas, Capitol Bureau Chief

-Mark, a winner of numerous journalist awards, is the former state politics writer for The Hartford Courant and a former contributing writer for The New York Times.
-In more than 25 years as a reporter, he has covered some of the most compelling stories in the state, including the impeachment inquiry and resignation of Gov. John G. Rowland in 2004 and the nationally watched Senate race won by Sen. Joseph I. Lieberman as an independent in 2006.
+Mark is a former staff writer for The Hartford Courant and Journal Inquirer and a former contributing writer for The New York Times.
+In 35 years as a reporter, he has covered some of the most compelling political stories in the state, including the impeachment inquiry and resignation of Gov. John G. Rowland in 2004, the nationally watched Senate race won by Sen. Joseph I. Lieberman as an independent in 2006, and Linda McMahon's efforts to remake campaigning in Connecticut by spending $100 million on runs for U.S. Senate in 2010 and 2012.
+The Washington Post included Mark on its list of best state capitol reporters in the U.S. is 2014.
 Mark is a graduate of Boston University.

 Keith Phaneuf, Budget Reporter